What's in the Senate health care bill? It's a secret

 Only one problem: Almost no one knows what’s in it.

+"I think it's being written, uh, by someone somewhere but I'm not aware of who or where," Sen. Rand Paul, R-Kentucky, deadpanned to NBC News.
+"If you get a copy of it, will you send me a copy?"

 In a striking break from how Congress normally crafts legislation, including Obamacare, the Senate is conducting its negotiations behind closed doors.
-The process began five weeks ago, after the House passed its version of health care reform, with a small working group of 13 senators that included no women.
+The process began five weeks ago, after the House passed its version of health care reform, with a small working group of 13 senators rather than the broader committees who usually handle the issue.

 The opaque process makes it impossible to evaluate whether there are any significant changes coming to health care.
 There are no hearings with health experts, industry leaders, and patient advocacy groups to weigh in where the public can watch their testimony or where Democrats can offer amendments.